BassJamm/The-IT-Knowledge-base/docs/Azure/Infrastructure/Azure Lighthouse Setup.md

 There are over 170 roles in Azure, that's a silly amount of trawl through to find the perfect combination to work with.
 Consider what you look after for your client\customer and simplify it as much as possible, limiting access to the staff who really need it may be enough of a security control for you.
 :::

-- If you're an MSP there are too many roles to consider, I'd suggest using at the minimum or two groups that assign the `Contributor` role and the `Reader` role seperately.
-You can use this segregation to seperate those who should `look but not touch` and those who need to `administer and change`.
+- If you're an MSP there are too many roles to consider, I'd suggest using at the minimum or two groups that assign the `Contributor` role and the `Reader` role separately.
+You can use this segregation to separate those who should `look but not touch` and those who need to `administer and change`.
 - PIM elevation works to provide just-in-time access, you can setup an approval process for work.
 - The `Managed Services Registration assignment Delete` Role, should be assigned so the managing tenant can remove their own Lighthouse delegation without asking the customer to do it.
 - Contributor is the **highest** role you can assign through Lighthouse.